Clarence Avant, ‘Black Godfather' of entertainment, and benefactor of athletes and politicians, dies

 Aaron would later tell The Undefeated that everything he had become was “because of Clarence Avant.”

 Avant met Jacqueline Gray, a model at the time, at an Ebony Fashion Fair in mid-1960s and married her in 1967.
-They had two children: Music producer-manager Alexander Devore and Nicole Avant, the former U.S. ambassador to the Bahamas and, along with Sarandos, a major fundraiser for Obama.
+They had two children: Music producer-manager Alexander Devore and Nicole Avant, the former U.S. ambassador to the Bahamas and, along with her husband, Netflix CEO Ted Sarandos, a major fundraiser for Obama.
 Besides his Rock Hall induction, his honors included two honorary Grammys, an NAACP Image Award and a BET entrepreneur award.

 In 2021, Jacqueline Avant was murdered in their Beverly Hills home, her death mourned by Bill Clinton and Magic Johnson among others.
 Nicole Avant would credit her mother, who became a prominent philanthropist, with bringing to Clarence Avant and other family members "the love and passion and importance of the arts and culture and entertainment."